fabiennelind/Going-Cross-Lingual_Course/misc/essential_machine_learning_concepts.md

 # Essential machine learning concepts

 In the course, we will rely on a number of classic machine learning and NLP concepts.
-We have listed a number of links for each concept
+We have listed a number of links for each concept.
 But it should be enough to review one or two links per concept –- *no need* to read it all!

 - *evaluation metrics*